The Best Vitamins for Seniors

 4. Vitamin B6

-Along with calcium and vitamins D and B12, vitamin B6 makes the NIA’s list of nutrients that older adults sometimes need to boost.
-Vitamin B6 helps protect nerves and form red blood cells.
+Vitamin B6 also makes the NIA’s list of nutrients that older adults sometimes need to boost.
+Vitamin B6 plays an important role in how well your immune system functions.
+It helps protect nerves and form red blood cells.
 Potatoes, bananas, and chicken are good sources.
 Your doctor can do a blood test to check your level.

 5. Acetyl-L-Carnitine (ALCAR)

-This supplement is crucial to the functioning of your mitochondria, the power plants in your cells.
+Your liver and kidneys make something called carnitine — and it is crucial to the functioning of your mitochondria, which are the power plants in your cells.
 In fact, some studies link ALCAR supplements with fighting age-related fatigue and cognitive decline.

 The NIH Office of Dietary Supplements says ALCAR may be helpful for people with mild cognitive impairment or Alzheimer’s disease.
 In the studies, subjects took 1.5 to 3.0 grams a day of acetyl-L-carnitine for 3 to 12 months.